<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 16. What should a teacher who has just been hired bring to China?

-It is necessary for each teacher to bring two copies of their university diploma, resume, teaching certificate, and 6-8 passport sized photos to be submitted for the work visa and medical exam.
-Though not absolutely necessary, it is a good idea to bring along photos of friends and family, English magazines with lots of pictures of food, cloths and homes, and holiday paraphernalia, all of which make good teaching aids.
+Iit is a good idea to bring along photos of friends and family, English magazines, posters with lots of pictures of food, cloths and homes, and holiday paraphernalia, stickers and your country¡¯s flags, all of which make good teaching aids.
 A phrasebook and a guide book are not bad ideas either.
 As for clothing, one pair of formal shoes is recommended for special events.
-For the chilly Yangshuo winters, a jacket, some sweaters, and long underwear are good ideas, and for the rainy season, a waterproof jacket is handy.
-New or used stamps, coins, postcards are always good for your future student.
+For the chilly Yangshuo winters, a jacket, some sweaters, and long underwear are good ideas, and for the rainy season, a waterproof jacket is handy. (for more info.
+Please see page: http://www.bucklandgroup.org/sub/what to bring.htm)

 17. How many students are there in each class?